-A pitch to a group of scientists with little computer science background on why they should purchase my company's high-speed caches for their machines.
-The pitch would begin with an explanation of what a cache is in the first place.
+I am pitching to a group of scientists with little computer science background on why they should purchase my company's high-speed caches for their machines.
+I start by explaining what a cache is in the first place.

 3) Parenthetical Definition: